comandos-consola-utiles

 And now let’s see some more elaborate examples.

-If you want to save a text file with the information output by dir, you just have to use the > operator
+If you want to save a text file with the information output by dir, simply use the > operator.

 dir > output.txt

-Remember that you can play with the parameters we have seen before, for example to list only one type of files, or sort by date, etc.
+Remember you can play with the parameters we saw before, for example to list only one type of file, or sort by date, etc.

-To get a visual representation in ASCII characters of a tree of folders and files, we can use the tree command.
-Very useful for documentation, or to explain something in an email etc.
+To get a visual representation in ASCII characters of a folder and file tree, we can use the tree command.
+Very useful for documentation, or to explain something in an email, etc.

 tree folder